The great majority of our materials come from recycled or repurposed sources.

-Two solution coats of polyurethane are impregnated deep into the fibers of the nylon.
-A high molecular density layer of polyurethane is then laminated to these solution coats, for total waterproofing and for internal abrasion resistance.
+Our high-tenacity nylon has a tightly packed weave for extraordinary abrasion resistance, yet remains lightweight.
+Two coats of polyurethane (PE) are melded into the fibers of the nylon, then a higher molecular density PE coat is laminated to these coats for total waterproofing and internal abrasion resistance.